 GVHD is caused by donor T cells recognizing foreign antigens (histocompatibility or human leucocyte antigens) on the recipient’s cells and reacting to them.
 Prior to allogeneic bone marrow transplants recipients usually undergo myeloablative treatment with radiation or chemotherapy to destroy their own diseased bone marrow and weaken their immune system.
 When receiving the bone marrow or stem cell transplant, immunocompetent donor lymphocytes recognize foreign minor locus histocompatibility antigens on the recipient’s cells resulting in GVHD.

 GVHD affects males and females of all ages who have been immunosuppressed before being given a bone marrow transplant or a nonirradiated blood transfusion containing allogeneic lymphocytes.
 The risk of GVHD usually increases with the recipient’s age and with the degree of HLA differences between donor and recipient unless fully T-cell depleted.

 Treatment of GVHD usually consists of immunosuppressive drugs including glucocorticoid (steroid) drugs and a combination of cyclosporine (Sandimmune) and methotrexate.
 Instead of cyclosporine other calcineurin inhibitors (tacrolimus) or an mTOR inhibitor (sirolimus) may be chosen.
-In some cases where GVHD is resistant to the above treatments antithymocyte globulin (ATG) may by used.
-Prevention of GVHD consists of prophylactic treatmen. prior to bone marrow transplant, mostly using cyclosporine and T-cell depletion of the graft.
-Blood may be treated by radiation before being given to the recipient in order to suppress the donor's lymphocytes.
+In some cases, where GVHD is resistant to the above treatments antithymocyte globulin (ATG) may be used.
+Prevention of GVHD consists of prophylactic treatment prior to bone marrow transplant, mostly using cyclosporine and T-cell depletion of the graft.
+Blood may be treated by radiation before being given to the recipient in order to suppress the donor’s lymphocytes.
 These prophylactic measures often keep GVHD from developing.

 Tollfree: (800) 411-1222